fwhdzh/FaultFuzz/README.md

 The parameters are explained as follows:

 ```
-useFav: true for using CrashFuzz.
+useFav: true for using FaultFuzz.
 forZk: true for tracking ZooKeeper socket messages.
 jdkFile: true for tracking reads/writes to local files.
 ```